kriskitani/kriskitani.github.io/index.md

 ## Bio:

-Kris M. Kitani is an associate research professor of the Robotics Institute at Carnegie Mellon University.
+Kris M. Kitani is an associate research professor of the Robotics Institute at Carnegie Mellon University, and a Research Scientist at Meta FAIR.
 He received his BS at the University of Southern California and his MS and PhD at the University of Tokyo.
 His research projects span the areas of computer vision, machine learning and human computer interaction.
 In particular, his research interests lie at the intersection of first-person vision, human activity modeling and inverse reinforcement learning.